thirdweb-dev/go-sdk/docs/contract_events.md

 ## Contract Events

-This interface provides a way to query past events or listen for future events on any contract\.
+This interface provides a way to query past events or listen for future events on any contract.
 It's currently support on all pre\-built and custom contracts\!

 ### Example